ongbayshun/Void-Injector/README.md

 ---

-# 🤝 Contributing
+## Contributing

 Contributions, suggestions, and improvements are welcome.

 To contribute:

 ```
-1. Fork this repository
+1. Fork the repository
-2. Create a feature branch
+2. Create a new branch
 3. Make your changes
 4. Submit a pull request
 ```

 ---

-# ⭐ Support
+## Support

-If you find this project interesting:
+If you find this project useful, consider starring the repository.

-⭐ Consider starring the repository

-It helps support future improvements and development.

 ---

 <p align="center">
-  Made with ❤️ using C++
+Made with C++ on Windows
 </p>